 - You can face with Google server overload error when using Google Drive since it is designed for home users.

-All of the above-mentioned allows to come to the following logical conclusion - Google Drive is good for home users, whose objectives are storing, editing and reproducing text and media files.
+All of the above-mentioned allows coming to the following logical conclusion: Google Drive is good for home users, whose objectives are storing, editing and reproducing text and media files.
 Small and medium businesses should focus on the more extensive, functional and secure Google Cloud Storage service.